-We invite you to please read all the information provided on this page before applying.
+We encourage you to read all the information on this page to understand the volunteer experience fully before applying.
+When you're ready, click the "Apply Here" button below to access the application form.

-Each year our program seeks individuals who can be positive caring adult role models to our campers and families while living in and appreciating a rustic outdoor environment.
-Being a Camp Ronald McDonald for Good Times camp counselor volunteer means changing the life of a child with cancer.
+Each year our program seeks individuals who can be positive and caring adult role models to our campers and families while living in and appreciating a rustic outdoor environment.
+Being a Camp Ronald McDonald for Good Times volunteer Camp Counselor means changing the life of a child with cancer.

 Our volunteer Camp Counselors is a widely diverse group of caring individuals.
 Each Camp session is made up of approximately 55 volunteers who range in age from 19 to 70+ years.
 Approximately 65% of our volunteer staff members return to Camp annually.